Skip To Section

 With meth in particular, there is a “crash” phase that can include several days of sleepiness.

 For most people, withdrawing from stimulants produces extreme mood swings and cravings.
 These symptoms greatly increase your risk of relapse.
 As part of medical detox, medications help control cravings and reduce lethargy.
 Long-term treatment addresses apathy and depression.
-Learn more about withdrawing from stimulants here.
+Learning more about withdrawing from stimulants can help you prepare for the challenges ahead.

 What Is Medical Detox?